jiang111/Awesome-RecyclerView-LayoutManager/README.md

 ## [StackCardLayoutManager](https://github.com/amyu/StackCardLayoutManager)
-This project is the movement of a new card type UI for Android
+This project is the movement of a new card type UI for Android <br />

 ![](https://github.com/amyu/StackCardLayoutManager/raw/master/sc/screen.gif)